 Dry Matter Carbohydrate Content Under 10%

-To put those details together, cats have a limited ability to metabolize large glucose loads.
+Compared to dogs and other omnivores, a cat’s physiology isn’t designed to digest heavy carbohydrate loads, so they have a limited ability to metabolize large glucose loads.
 Even healthy, non-diabetic cats exhibit mild insulin resistance.
 Look for a cat food that contains no more than 10% carbohydrate measured as dry matter.

 High Moisture Content